-• •

-Please submit this form via email to Ch HS.MACE@leeds.g gov.uk
+Please submit this form via email to CHS.MACE@leeds.gov.uk Referrer's Details

 Referrer's Details

 Referrer's Name:

 Referrer's Agency:

 Telephone:

 Email:

 Date of Referral:

 Child's Details

-Name:

-DOB: Mosaic ID:

-Ethnicity: Gender:

-Address: Sibling(s):

-Is the child open to CSWS?
+Name: DOB: Mosaic ID: Ethnicity: Gender: Address: Sibling(s): Is the child open to CSWS?
 Yes / No Is the child open to Early Help?
-Yes / No

-Does the child have a disability or SEN?
+Yes / No Does the child have a disability or SEN?
 Is the child attending an educational provision?
-Yes / No

-What type of educational provision does the child attend?
-(Please state details of their timetable and attendance)

-What service(s) are currently working with the child?

-Both CSE & CCE
+(Please state) Yes / No What type of educational provision does the child attend?
+(Please state details of their timetable and attendance) What service(s) are currently working with the child?
+Type of Exploitation: (please tick) CSE Both CSE & CCE Has the child experienced online abuse?
+(If yes, please state which online platforms/names) Yes / No Has a Child Exploitation Risk Assessment (Toolkit) been completed? (please tick) (please delete) Yes / No Date of last toolkit: